pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/10 🔎 Finders/02 🔎🫥 Finder vault.md

     <br/>

-6. **Why not merge Finders and Graphs?**
+9. **Why not merge Finders and Graphs?**

-    Finders leverage conversations with GenAI, requiring them to comply with contextualized Artificial Intelligence (AI) legislation (e.g., the European Union AI Act).
+    Finders leverage conversations with artificial intelligence, requiring them to comply with contextualized Artificial Intelligence (AI) legislation (e.g., the European Union AI Act).
     * Conversely, [Graph 🕸 domains](<../../40 👥 Domains/44 📜 Manifests/03 🕸🛠️ Graph helper.md>) are typically AI-free, allowing to be more generic.